Spectator shoe: Origin of name

-John Lobb, the famous English footwear maker, claimed to have designed the first spectator shoe as a cricket shoe in 1868.
+The English shoemaker John Lobb claimed to have designed the first spectator shoe as a cricket shoe in 1868.

 In the 1920s and 1930s in England, this style was considered too flamboyant for a gentleman, and therefore was called a tasteless style.
 Because the style was popular among lounge lizards and cads, who were sometimes associated with divorce cases, a nickname for the style was co-respondent shoe, a pun on the colour arrangement on the shoe, and because "co-respondent" is the legal description of a third party caught in flagrante delicto with the guilty party in a case of adultery.
 Wallis Simpson was famed for wearing this style, although it was said that she was an adulteress and that it was Edward VIII who acted the part of co-respondent.

 In popular culture

-In J. G. Ballard's novel and Steven Spielberg's film Empire of the Sun, protagonist Jim Graham (Christian Bale) covets a fellow prisoner's spectator golf shoes.
+In J. G. Ballard's 1984 novel and Steven Spielberg's 1987 film Empire of the Sun, protagonist Jim Graham (Christian Bale) covets a fellow prisoner's spectator golf shoes.
 After the prisoner dies, he is given the shoes as a gift from Dr. Ransome (Nigel Havers).

 In the 1992 film Hoffa, Jack Nicholson and Danny DeVito were supplied with spectators from Wisconsin shoemaker Allen Edmonds (specifically the Broadstreet model).

-In the 1920s-set crime drama, "Boardwalk Empire", the character Enoch "Nucky" Thompson, can be seen wearing pink-and-black spectators, especially in the opening credits sequence.
+In the 1920s-set crime drama, Boardwalk Empire, the character Enoch "Nucky" Thompson, can be seen wearing tan-and-black spectators, especially in the opening credits sequence.

 In Vikram Seth's novel and television adaptation A Suitable Boy, Haresh Khanna is a manager of a shoe factory who is disparaged for his 'co-respondent shoes'.

 In Doctor Who, the Seventh Doctor (Sylvester McCoy) wore a pair of spectator shoes.

-In the 2020 movie Tenet, Neil can be seen wearing spectator shoes.
+In the 2020 film Tenet, Neil can be seen wearing spectator shoes.

-In Kate Atkinson’s 2022 novel Shrines of Gaity, set in 1926 London, the character Landor wears co-respondent shoes.
+In Kate Atkinson's 2022 novel Shrines of Gaity, set in 1926 London, the character Landor wears co-respondent shoes.